Challenge level: 5 out of 5

 Your registration fee of £299 per person is used to administer the challenge and secure your seats with the airline.

-Please note, the challenge costs do not include airport taxes and fuel surcharge (approx. £190) and winter gear rental (approx. 100€).
+Please note, the challenge costs do not include airport taxes and fuel surcharge (capped at £250) and winter gear rental (approx. 100€).

 *Accommodation is included on a twin-sharing basis while camping and dorm-style rooms at the lodge.
-If you would rather pay for a single supplement and have a tent to yourself on our nights spent camping, we can arrange this for you for an additional cost of approx. £100.
+If you would rather pay for a single supplement and have a tent to yourself on our nights spent camping, we can arrange this for you for an additional price.
+Just get in touch at least 17 weeks before the challenge.

-In addition to paying your registration fee, you will need to budget for:
+In addition to paying your registration fee (£299) and either self-funding your challenge costs (£1,995) or fundraising the minimum sponsorship target for charity (£3,990), you will need to budget for:

-Currently, UK nationals don't need a visa to visit Scandinavia.
-We'll let you know if this changes.
+Currently, UK citizens don't need a visa to visit Scandinavia.
+We'll let you know if this changes before our challenge in 2024.

 The optional Ruka Adventure on Day 7 is not included in your challenge costs and amounts to an additional £140-£280 per person (not including lunch or optional add-ons, like skiing/snowboarding and the ice pool).